Zettelkasten End of Year for 2022

 This week we take a look at my Zettelkasten end of year favorites for 2022.

 First, if you are reading this update, I’d like to thank you for your patience as I explore new content formats.
-Also, this is a currently a free newsletter and I pay the fees1 that enable this newsletter to be delivered to your inbox — so, no worries if you want to click your unsubscribe link below. 🤓
+Also, this is a currently a _free_ newsletter and I pay the fees that enable this newsletter to be delivered to your inbox — so, no worries if you want to click your unsubscribe link below. 🤓

 Second, I have been approached by an advertiser.
-After gathering feedback from a few Fudge Sunday readers that use said advertiser with their own communities2, I may consider experimenting with a “Links From Our Sponsor” section next year. 🤔
+After gathering feedback from a few Fudge Sunday readers that use said advertiser with their own communities, I may consider experimenting with a _“Links From Our Sponsor”_ section next year. 🤔

 You might recall my end of 2021 Zettlekasten update from this same time last year.
 Well, it’s time for the end of year recap before my end of year predictions next week.